pskgokul/project-help/readme.md

 	* Not including topics that are irrelevant to yours (at least not without explanation of why they are there!).
 	* Do include reference to topics, via links and proper references, that are relevant to yours.
 	* Use hyperlinks to navigate around your document (for example, [like this](https://stackoverflow.com/questions/2822089/how-to-link-to-part-of-the-same-document-in-markdown)).
-	* Make your document intellectually accesssible to your mock audience.
+	* Make your document intellectually accesssible to your mock audience (discussed above).
 	* No non sequiturs.
 	* Use proper English grammar.
 	* No spelling mistakes.

-* 10% __Aesthetics.__ Get full points here by
+* 10% __Presentation.__ Get full points here by
 	* Using high quality graphics (if you use graphics).
+	* Consistent style.
 	* Make it something that you would be proud to show to your colleagues.
-	* Consistent style.

 * 10% __Organization.__ Get full points here by
 	* Separate and organize sections and subsections appropriately.